 The Fall of the House of Usher shares the main setting, a mystical castle, with the earlier mentioned The Castle of Otranto.
 The castle is located in “dreary tract of country“ and the view of it created “a sense of insufferable gloom“ to the protagonist, and the castle almost lived itself: “the vacant eye-like windows“.
 At this time the protagonist asks himself:

 what was is that so unnerved me in the contemplation of the House of Usher?
 It was a mystery all insoluble; nor could I grapple with the shadowy fancies that crowded upon me as I pondering.

 He came to the conclusion that simple natural objects sometimes have the power to affect us deep without being able to exactly tell why.
 Precisely this, the configuration of objects with special features and the mood it brings is central to the Gothic genre.

 Victor Hugo (1802-1885) become one of the most celebrated French writers in the 19th century with an enormous book production, including The Hunchback of Notre-Dame (Notre-Dame de Paris), published in 1831.

-The main setting, the Notre Dame cathedral, was one of the first gothic cathedrals to be built (1163-1345).
+The main setting, the Notre Dame cathedral, was one of the first Gothic cathedrals to be built (1163-1345).
 The story takes place in the 15th century, in the Medieval Period.
-The choice of a cathedral as the settings for the story was however not mainly due to the suspension of gothic flavor.
+Although, the choice of a cathedral as the settings for the story was not mainly due to the suspension of Gothic flavor.
 Victor Hugo was convinced that the architecture was in decline and the choice of a cathedral also supported the theme about the new time washing away the old and the following decay.2

 Frankenstein: a vision in horror